Ccode-archives/Ccode/README.md

 hello world
 ```
 ## Install as command
-Use the steps above then go to https://github.com/Ccode-lang/Ccode-Command and follow the instruction there.
+Go to https://github.com/Ccode-lang/Ccode-Command and follow the instructions there to install it as a command.
 Then use the command ```Ccode <Ccode file>``` instead of ```python3 path/to/Ccode.py <Ccode file>```
 ## Included commands
 ### Print syntax: